Flank/flank-dashboard/docs/09_firebase_deployment.md

 1. Go to [Firebase Console](https://console.firebase.google.com/), login if needed, and tap the `Add project` button.
 2. Enter a project name and tap the `Continue` to proceed.
 3. On the next page, select whether you want to use Firebase Analytics or not and click the `Continue`/`Create project` to proceed.
-4. If you choose to use Firebase Analytics in the previous step select a Firebase Analytics account if you are using one and tap the `Create project`.
+4. If you choose to use Firebase Analytics in the previous step select a Firebase Analytics account and tap the `Create project`.

 After a couple of seconds, your project will be ready, and you'll be redirected to the project console.
 Your next step will be to create a Firestore database: